ULAANBAATAR CAPITAL DAY TOUR

 TRANSPORT

-This trip you have a two choice.
-First one is a highest level, latest model, air-conditioned private 4WD vehicles for the maximum comfort on your touring days.
-And second choice is Russian 4x4 Van.
-Also with 20 years’ experience drives.
+For this trip, you have two options.
+The first is a high-level, latest model, air-conditioned private 4WD vehicle for maximum comfort during your touring days.
+The second option is a Russian 4x4 Van, operated by a driver with 20 years of experience.

 MEALS

-In Mongolia, you will be dining at fine American, European and Asian cuisine restaurants.
-Mutton, beef, rice and noodles form the basis of the Mongolian diet, so your meals will be based around this.
-However, the trail rations may include vegetables, eggs, peanut butter, cheese and sometimes yak!
-On some days there will be lunchboxes from our cook.
+In Mongolia, dining will take place at fine American, European, and Asian cuisine restaurants.
+The Mongolian diet primarily consists of mutton, beef, rice, and noodles, forming the basis of your meals.
+Trail rations may include vegetables, eggs, peanut butter, cheese, and occasionally yak!
+Some days will feature lunchboxes prepared by our cook.

 TOUR PACKAGE PRICE